yottaawesome/onyx32/README.md

 ## Status

-_In development._ The client API is _not_ stable and major changes are planned.
+_Major_ changes are planned.
+It's just on standby for the moment as a I focus a bit more on other things.

 ## Caveats